 BP95: MODEL RAILWAY PROJECTS \$7.80 Electronic projects for model railways are fairly recent and have made possible an amazing degree of realism.
 The projects covered include controllers, signals and sound effects: striboard layouts are provided for each project.

-BP93: ELECTRONIC TIMER PROJECTS
+BP93: ELECTRONIC TIMER PROJECTS F.G.
+RAYER

 Windscreen wiper delay, darkroom timer and metronome projects are included.
-Some of the more complex circuits are made up from simpler sub-circuits which are dealt with in-
+Some of the more complex circuits are made up from simpler sub-circuits which are dealt with individually